intmus/inttheory22-23/_02-int-scales-keys/a1-scales.md

 ### Conclusion

-Most students consider modes a simple extension of their major scale; i.e. "Phrygian mode is a major scale starting on the third scale degree."
-This can be a good way to memorize their construction, because each one has the same intervallic pattern and number of pitches.
-If you can remember the intervals of one scale, you can then use this to construct every related mode.
+Most students consider modes a simple extension of their major scale--i.e. "Phrygian mode is a major scale starting on the third scale degree"--even though the primary six modes (Ionian through Aeolian) predate the major scale.
+Relating the modes to the major scale is a good way to memorize their construction, because most students are already familiar with their major scales.
+Eventually, you should strive to be able to recall each mode as its own entity, so that you can begin hearing the intracacies of how the mode functions musically, rather than hearing it as an offshoot of the major scale.

 Modes from C Ionian | ^1 | ^2 | ^3 | ^4 | ^5 | ^6 | ^7
  --- | --- | --- | --- | --- | --- | --- | ---